zephyrproject-rtos/trusted-firmware-m/docs/design_documents/communication_prototype_between_nspe_and_spe_in_dual_core_systems.rst

   - For ``psa_connect()``, ``psa_call()`` and ``psa_close()``, the handlers
     ``tfm_rpc_psa_connect()``, ``tfm_rpc_psa_call()`` and
     ``tfm_rpc_psa_close()`` create the PSA message and trigger target Secure partition respectively.
-The target Secure partition will be waken up to handle the PSA message.
+The target Secure partition will be woken up to handle the PSA message.

 The dual-core scenario and single Armv8-M scenario in TF-M IPC implementation